epoiesen/juncture/hanson/index.md

 Rosemary Hanson Received October 1, 2021.
 Citation: Hanson, Rosemary.
 2021.
 "What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
 Epoiesen.
 DOI: http://dx.doi.org/10.22215/epoiesen/2021.10
 Creative Commons License
 Rosemary Hanson is a freelance archeological illustrator and 3D modeler (rosemary.m.hanson@gmail.com) ORCID.

 Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
 On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.

 # What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects

-This is a story of an earring.
-<param ve-image
-       label="Photograph of a clip-on earring from the late 20th century, composed of a brass mount and 8 glass gems.
-The earring was inherited from a female relative in the late 1990s and is currently in the possession of the author. description="Photo taken on a Nikon D3100 and the image was edited in the image manipulation software GIMP 2.10.22." license="public domain"
-       url="Gem%20Photograph.png">

-An ugly earring.
-<param ve-image
-       label="Photograph of a clip-on earring from the late 20th century, composed of a brass mount and 8 glass gems.
-The earring was inherited from a female relative in the late 1990s and is currently in the possession of the author. description="Photo taken on a Nikon D3100 and the image was edited in the image manipulation software GIMP 2.10.22." license="public domain"
-       url="Gem%20Photograph.png">

-Cheaply made and cheaply bought, it is meant to resemble a queenly diamond in glass and brass.
+This is a story of an earring.<br><br>An ugly earring.<br><br>Cheaply made and cheaply bought, it is meant to resemble a queenly diamond in glass and brass.
 A large, 3 lobed brown jewel sits beneath a crown of small, round, apricot-colored gems in a color palette that now seems a stereotype of the 1970s.
 These faux diamonds have been haphazardly set into a thin, metal clip that pinches and weighs the ear unpleasantly.
 It was presumably once part of a pair, but its twin has long ago been lost in the back of a drawer or the case of a second-hand shop or (most likely) underneath 200ft of Tacoma landfill.
 It is, without doubt, an object out of place.
 I keep it in my jewelry box, but I have no intention of wearing it.
 It has no functionalist, aesthetic, or rational role in my life and there is really no reason that I should keep it.
 <param ve-image
        label="Photograph of a clip-on earring from the late 20th century, composed of a brass mount and 8 glass gems.
 The earring was inherited from a female relative in the late 1990s and is currently in the possession of the author. description="Photo taken on a Nikon D3100 and the image was edited in the image manipulation software GIMP 2.10.22." license="public domain"
+       fit="contain"
        url="Gem%20Photograph.png">

 Yet, I cling to it: not for what it is, or what it was, or what it could be; not for its value, not for its beauty, not for the hope that I may someday wear it.
 I cling to it because it was hers: the property of a great aunt, Bea, now dead.
 I keep it because it is full of memories: the memory of childhood visits and the smell of old perfume and hospital disinfectant.
 The memory of a somber distribution that I did not understand, and a jewelry box that I was too small to carry.
 The memory of a quiet presence, felt on the back of the neck in the superstitious hours.
 The memory of death and life and loss and obligation and the first thing I ever owned that glittered.
 <param ve-image
        label="Digitally framed photograph of the earring’s original owner, Bea Turnbull Samel." description="Original photograph was digitized from the collection of Bill and Marge Richie using a smartphone camera.
 The digital photograph was then digitally edited into a frame owned by the author using the image manipulation software GIMP 2.10.22." license="public domain"
+       fit="contain"
        url="beainframe1.png">

 In my archaeological education, I have spent a great deal of time exploring the properties of materials.
 I have tried to make sense of object materiality through measurement, weight, form, wear, illustration, reconstruction, sound, smell, heft, and feel.
 Yet in this lump of ugly brown glass, none of these really matter.
 Instead, I cannot relinquish it (though I might wish to) because it is imbued with a secret materiality that exists in my mind alone.
 I understand and interact with this object because it is haunted: by memory, by superstition, and by a link that still connects me to a woman decades dead.
-<param ve-image
+<param ve-compare curtain
        label="A 3D model of the earring created using the digital 3D modelling software, Blender." description="Model meshes were sculpted by hand using photographic references.
 Blender 2.93.5 was chosen after photogrammetric approaches failed due to the transparent, reflective materiality of the glass gems.
 Images were rendered using Eevee and then posed together using the image manipulation software GIMP 2.10.22." license="public domain"
+       fit="contain"
        url="Model%20Spread2.png">
-<param ve-image
+<param ve-compare
        label="Detail of the 3D mesh in Blender 2.93.5."
        description="Screenshot of Blender 2.93.5 workspace during the process of editing the earring model mesh." license="public domain"
+       fit="contain"
        url="2021-08-18%20(3).png">

 Bea, somehow, has made this object different.